wp-plugins/recent-posts-by-category-widget/readme.txt

 == Changelog ==

+= 1.2 =
+* Switch to PHP5 style constructors for WP v4.3

 = 1.1 =
 * Better use of 'widget_title' filter to allow hooks to be used on it.